 Hobo spiders usually bite humans only if they feel threatened or trapped.
 Some people think hobo spider bites cause skin lesions and other serious side effects.
 However, scientists have never found sufficient evidence to prove this.

 A few recent hobo spider bite research studies have concluded that hobo spiders are not dangerous to humans.
 In one case, a bite caused twitching, but in all other cases, hobo spider bites caused only mild redness and itchiness.

 If a hobo spider bites you, over-the-counter anti-itch creams and damp, cool cloths may help relieve the itchiness.

 Occasionally, spider bites may become infected, or people may experience an allergic reaction to a bite.
-In cases like these, people see the usual signs of an infection (skin discoloration, puss, tenderness, etc.) or an allergic reaction (a rash, excessively swollen skin around the area, etc.).
-If you experience symptoms like these, seek medical attention.
+In cases like these, you will see the usual signs of an infection (skin discoloration, puss, tenderness, etc.) or an allergic reaction (a rash, excessively swollen skin around the area, etc.).
+If you experience any of these symptoms, seek medical attention.

 Hobo spiders like dark, cool corners that remain undisturbed.
 They hide outside in firewood, in messy corners of garages, and in cracks.
 Do the following to prevent hobo spiders from moving in:

 - Keep corners in your home and garage clean and clutter-free.